-It’s not easy, being a parent these days. you want your children to have the best, of course if you’re a gaming family this will mean a console of their own one day and it might not be a day when you’re willing to let them go into this brave new world entirely on their own.
-With that in mind, we’ve drawn up this guide to help you keep your little ones from accessing certain features, while still giving them room to live, breath, and have fun with their new toy
+It’s not easy, being a parent these days.
+You want your children to have the best, of course if you’re a gaming family this will mean a console of their own one day and it might not be a day when you’re willing to let them go into this brave new world entirely on their own.
+With that in mind, we’ve drawn up this guide to help you keep your little ones safe (and not costing you money!), while still giving them room to live, breath, and have fun with their new toy

 #1 – Setting Things Up

 It’s important that YOU are the person who sets up the first profile on a new console.
 This new profile will govern which people using the console are allowed to perform certain actions.
 You will want to also want to secure this account by;

 Xbox One – Select Settings – Sign In, Security, and Passkey – Change my sign in & security preferences.

 Here you will be able to select “Ask for my passkey” and it will ask you to set a 6 digit combination of buttons using the controller.
 In order to change any settings, buy items using this profile, or even log in to this account, you will then need to enter this passkey

 PlayStation 4 – Select Settings – Users – Login Settings – Passcode Management